dotmesh-io/dotmesh/README.md

 ## what is a datadot?

-A Datadot allows you to capture your application's state and treat it like a `git` repo.
+A **datadot** allows you to capture your application's state and treat it like a `git` repo.

-A simple example is to start a PostgreSQL container using a Datadot called `myapp`:
+A simple example is to start a PostgreSQL container using a datadot called `myapp`:

 ```bash
 docker run -d --volume-driver dm \